Generic selectors

 Southend United's financial problems linked to stadium U-turn

-Those ambitious ideas were then downgraded to a 16,226-seater stadium, with plans for a hotel also dropped, but the new report recently approved by the Council will see 1,300 homes built on the Fossetts Farm site instead.
+Those ambitious ideas were then downgraded to a 16,226-seater stadium, with plans for a hotel also dropped, but the new report approved by the Council will see hundreds of homes built on the Fossetts Farm site instead.

 This emergency ruling is thought to have saved the club from financial ruin, as Southend United's new stadium plans were blocking Australian IT millionaire Justin Rees's proposed takeover of the club.

-While full details have not yet been agreed upon, the Council decision may allow room for Roots Hall to be redeveloped instead.
+While full details were not immediately agreed upon, the Council decision allowed room for Roots Hall to be redeveloped instead.

 “I think we were all in danger of not just seeing the demise of the club, but also much-needed housing that had been promised over a period of time as well,” Southend-On-Sea Council Leader Tony Cox told the BBC.